 Sportswriter Peter Golenbock is one of my heroes, a guy I want to be like in many ways when I grow up.
-For now, however, I’ll settle for just being to call him a friend.
+For now, however, I’ll settle for just being able to call him a friend.

 The major characteristic I admire about Peter is his ability to be working constantly.
 He’s always writing a new book, always engaged in an envious research project.
 Actually, more than one.
 As a guy who also makes his living writing books, it drives me nuts.